-The Bioinformaticians’ Shed is now open
+The Bioinformaticians’ Shed

 We’re connecting a community of people doing bioinformatics across the Parkville precinct, helping us all to keep up with common tools, issues and new approaches.
 These meetups are perfect for lone bioinformaticians based in wet-labs and those working in bioinformatics groups and cores – we all have something to learn from each other in this fast-paced environment.

 At each meetup we’ll have a 20 minute talk on a new tool, analysis technique, or process, followed by a discussion.
 Meetings will be deliberately informal.
-On zoom for now, we may move to combined in-house/zoom hybrid meetings once covid restrictions ease.
+On Zoom for now, we may move to combined in-house/zoom hybrid meetings once covid restrictions ease.

 Fortnightly, Thursdays, 10–11am via Zoom